-Organizational records, personal papers, and other materials related to naval operations, policy, and strategy, including ships’ deck logs dating back thirty years and annual command operations reports of active U.S. Navy ships, aviation units, and shore commands.
+Operational records, personal papers and donated collections, and other materials related to naval operations, policy, and strategy, including ships’ deck logs dating back thirty years and annual command operations reports of active U.S. Navy ships, aviation units, and shore commands.

 Actively preserves NHHC cultural property through preventative conservation, examination, documentation, scientific analysis, and treatment; develops guidelines for care of artifacts; recommends environmental conditions for storage and exhibit; and provides advice for handling and packing.